Aardvark-team/Documentation/specifications.md

 include {a: b, c} from x
 include {a: b, c} from "./x"
 ```
-Packages have an entry point file named `main.py`.
+Packages have an entry point file named `main.adk`.
 ## Operators

 ### Assignment